 Loon Bay Resort, Sheridan Lake

-Stay Safe and Physical Distance will be a consistent message you encounter and here are some reopening Frequently Asked Questions.
-However, the most important piece of advice remains constant frequently and thoroughly wash your hands.
+Stay Safe and Physical Distance will be a consistent message you encounter and here are some travel tips.
+However, the most important piece of advice remains frequently and thoroughly washing your hands, and the wearing of non medical face masks indoors is mandatory and always recommended.

-Is it safe to visit campgrounds and RV Parks?
+Is it safe to visit lodging, campgrounds and RV Parks?

 Yes.
-Campgrounds and RV parks must have a published COVID -19 policy and this will identify the additional hygiene steps being taken and the role of physical distancing plus social distancing in preventing group gatherings.
+All Lodging, Campgrounds and RV parks will identify the additional hygiene steps being taken and the role of physical distancing plus social distancing at their place of business.
 However, visitors are responsible for ensuring they bring hygiene products (e.g. hand sanitizer, wipes, gloves, masks), as we cannot guarantee availability in all locations.
-Visitors also need to take personal responsibility for their own safety, refraining from touching surfaces unnecessarily, washing hands or using hand sanitizer frequently.
+Visitors also need to take personal responsibility for their own safety, wearing masks as appropriate, refraining from touching surfaces unnecessarily, washing hands or using hand sanitizer frequently.
 And if you are sick, please stay home and visit another time.

 As an out-of-province or out-of-region guest – will I be welcome?

-Yes private sector campgrounds, RV parks and lodging are accepting reservations from out-of-province residents.
+Yes.
+Private sector campgrounds, RV parks and lodging are accepting reservations from out-of-province Canadian residents.
 There are no orders preventing Canadian citizens from travelling.
 We recommend if you are camping or travelling outside your home town, be sure to stock up on essentials and supplies in your own community before you leave.

 What new rules and procedures have resorts and RV parks implemented?